SEKOIA-IO/documentation/_shared_content/automate/navigate-playbooks.md

 !!! note
     You can manually resize the configuration panel by clicking on the left edge of the panel and dragging the mouse left or right; the width of the panel  will change accordingly.
 Once your panel is set at a preferable width, let go of the mouse.
 The chosen size will be remembered for the next configurations.

-For MSSP, there are is section for each community added into playbook on the Account tab.
+For MSSP, there is a section for each community added into playbook on the Account tab.

 ![playbooks-action-mssp](/assets/operation_center/playbooks/playbooks-action-mssp.png){: style="max-width:100%"}